 Lino Ventura in Classe tous risques, 1960, directed by Claude Sautet

 I honestly don’t remember the impression Classe tous risques made on me the first time I watched it, many years ago.
 But when I rewatched it recently, it just blew me away.
 That long opening sequence, from the train station (one of the most beautiful train station shots in cinema) to the hold-up in the streets of Milan, that was the moment that already sealed it for me.
-It felt so incredibly real and naturalistic.
+It felt so incredibly real and naturalistic, giving the film an almost neorealist feel.
 It was shot in the busy streets of Milan, in broad daylight amongst unaware passers-by who react in real time onscreen – isn’t this one of the key elements of New Wave filmmaking (and one of the elements that made Godard’s À bout de souffle, released just one week before in 1960, a revelation)?And yet, Sautet’s film, one of the most impressive debuts in the history of cinema, was dismissed upon its release as old-fashioned and static.

 In that first sequence, you can breath in the desperation of Abel Davos (Lino Ventura).
 It very much feels in the realm of human existence.
 Because real life, too, gets messy.
 And you have to deal with it.
 Abel is a convicted killer who escaped France years ago and has been living in Italy with his family, but now thinks it’s time to return to France after one more robbery that will help him get across the border.
 The film is about survival, friendship, loyalty and betrayal among thieves – Melville will approach the same theme, but two years later, in 1962, with Le doulos.
 But what truly sets Classe tous risques apart is that the plot and the characters seem anchored in reality, in the present.
 Because of the children.
 A school for his two children is the only thing Abel wants.
 You may not understand or condone his past, but you are rooting for him at this moment in his life.
 If I could sum up the film in one image, it would be this: A man walking on the street; a few meters behind him, two children following him.
 As a side note, all these elements that make the film stand apart were beautifully captured by illustrator Tony Stella in his poster for the film.